Twisted Magnon Frequency Comb and Penrose Superradiance

-For a counterclockwise rotating microwave field $\mathbf{h}_{ext}=[h_{0}\cos(\omega_{0}t),h_{0}\sin(\omega_{0}t),0]$, Eq. (\ref{eq_Thiele2}) can be numerically solved by using the Runge-Kutta method \cite{Suppl}.
-It is found that the VC can be efficiently driven with a large gyration motion only when the driving frequency is close to $\omega_{g}$.
+For a counterclockwise rotating microwave field $\mathbf{h}_{ext}=[h_{0}\cos(\omega_{0}t),h_{0}\sin(\omega_{0}t),0]$, Eq. (\ref{eq_Thiele2}) can be numerically solved \cite{Suppl}.
+It is found that the VC can be efficiently driven to a large gyration orbit only when the driving frequency is close to $\omega_{g}$.
 For $\omega_0=\omega_g$, the analytical expression of the steady-state gyration radius can be derived as

-where $c=-\mu^{2}h_0^2/\beta^2$ and $\Delta=(c/2)^2+(b/3)^3$ with $b=D^2\alpha^2\omega_g^2/\beta^2$.
-This solution, however, is not fully consistent with the micromagnetic simulation results [Fig. \ref{fig2}(d)], because the nonlinear interaction between the VC and twisted spin waves was missed by Eq. (\ref{eq_Thiele2}).
+where $c=-\mu^{2}h_0^2/\beta^2$ and $\Delta=(c/2)^2+(b/3)^3$ with $b=D^2\omega_g^2/\beta^2$.
+This solution, however, is not fully consistent with simulation results [Fig. \ref{fig2}(d)], because the nonlinear interaction between the VC and twisted magnons was missed by Eq. (\ref{eq_Thiele2}).
 To accurately model the VC gyration driven by a non-resonant field, we treat the three-magnon ($g_q a_l a_q^\dagger + g_p a_l^\dagger a_p$) term in Eq.
-(S3b) of Supplemental Material \cite{Suppl} as an effective field oscillating with the frequency $\omega_g$ and amplitude $c_h h_0$.
-Here $c_h$ is the parameter describing the ratio of the effective field to the driving field.
-It is found that the VC gyration radius from 3 to 7 mT can be well fitted by the formula Eq. (\ref{eq_Rvc}) through a substitution $h_0\rightarrow c_h h_0$ with $c_h=0.31$ [see the black curve in Fig. \ref{fig2}(d)].
+(S3b) \cite{Suppl} as an effective field oscillating with the frequency $\omega_\mathrm{eff}$ and amplitude $c_h h_0$.
+Here $c_h$ is the parameter describing the ratio of the effective field to driving field and the effective frequency is $\omega_g/2$, $\omega_g$, and $2\omega_g$ for the regime below, within, and above the tMFC, respectively.
+The VC gyration radius then can be well fitted by Eq. (\ref{eq_Rvc}) through a substitution $h_0\rightarrow c_h h_0$ with $c_h=0.31$ for the field range 3$\sim$7 mT and by numerically solving Eq. (\ref{eq_Thiele2}) with $c_h=0.015$ outside this regime [see the black curve in Fig. \ref{fig2}(d)].